Connor-McCartney/Connor-McCartney.github.io/_pages/misc/python-email.md

 <br>

-The Simple Mail Transfer Protocol (SMTP) is an internet standard communication protocol for electronic mail transmission. <br>
+The Simple Mail Transfer Protocol (SMTP) is an internet standard communication protocol for sending emails. <br>

 Here is a script to send emails using Outlook's SMTP and python's smtplib library.